 “I can’t let her get away again!”, Anna thought.

 She thought that when someone is playing exactly by her rules and is still ahead of her, she must change her rules as well.
 The only factor that separates them was their speed, and Anna put some more gas on.
-She was about a 100 metres behind the blue car and the gap wasn’t increasing, as Anna’s car was doing 77mph.
+She was about a 100 metres behind the blue car and the gap wasn’t increasing; the speedometer read 77mph.
 She could now guess what the blue car would do next, and it followed exactly the same pattern as she predicted.
-On the inside lane when nothing was ahead, then to the second, the wherever the next gap was.
+On the inside lane when nothing was ahead, then to the second, then wherever the next gap was.
 The blue car didn’t drop speed, nor did Anna this time.
 They were almost driving in sync.
 She did wonder if the woman realised that Anna was following her.

 “What if I did!”
 She thought, “it’s a free country”.

 They went into another short span of roadworks near Stoke.
 Anna was confident that no matter what happened, they won’t be far off as both of them drove faster than 50mph, and moved between lanes.
 The blue car went out of Anna’s sight, but this time, she wasn’t bothered.
 She focussed on the other things on the day ahead.
 About her meeting.
 Wondering whether she’d get the order to supply her lingeries to the boutique shop at Intu Trafford Center.
 That would bring some cash in the business she’s desperate for.
 She might call back one of the part-timers she had to lay off a few months back.
 And she realised that she’s hungry.
 She didn’t have breakfast in a rush, but if the satnav is right, she should have some time to eat something.
 Eating nice food is a luxury these days, but she’d feel guilty about Alice and perhaps will pack half of it home.